Generation and Enhancement of Persistent Nanoscale Magnetization in All-Dielectric Metasurfaces by Optically Injected and Localized Free Carriers: Introduction

-We propose resonance frequency tuning of a metasurface as a platform for the realization of a time interface in a structured optical medium.
+We propose tuning the resonance frequency of a metasurface to realize a time interface in a structured optical medium.
 Backed by numerical simulations and analytic perturbation theory, we demonstrate tunable red- and blueshifting of the metasurface resonance using localized free carrier generation by a pump laser beam in a hot spot at each meta-atom.
-Manipulation of the local FC population affects the permittivity of the material constituting the metasurface and allows for tunable red-/blueshifting of the metasurface resonance.
-We employ this resonance-shifting mechanism as a tool to create a TI for a mid-IR (MIR) metasurface-guided wave (MGW).
-The MGW is a transversely confined metasurface mode that propagates along the metasurface and does not leak into the air above or the dielectric substrate below the metasurface.
-A sharp TI may be created if the local FC generation occurs on a time scale shorter than the optical cycle of the MGW.
-Such rapid FC generation may be obtained using an ultrafast pump pulse, and we employ the Keldysh multiphoton ionization model to simulate this pump-driven FC generation in Ge \cite{Keldysh1965ojf,Gruzdev2014SPIE}.
+We employ this resonance-shifting mechanism to create a TI for a mid-IR (MIR) metasurface-guided wave (MGW).
+The MGW is a transversely confined metasurface mode that propagates along the metasurface and does not leak into the air above or the dielectric substrate below.
+Local FC generation by a near-IR (NIR) pump pulse in the meta-atom, on a timescale comparable to the optical cycle of the MGW, shifts the metasurface resonance and creates a sharp TI.
 Furthermore, we investigate the energy dynamics of the propagating MGW across the TI.
-We find that after the TI, the electromagnetic energy of the MGW is divided between the electromagnetic energy of the time-refracted and time-reflected waves, the kinetic energy of the free carriers, and the magnetic energy in a quasistatic magnetic field created in the hot spot by the TI.
+We find that after the TI, the electromagnetic energy of the launched MGW is divided between the electromagnetic energy of the temporally scattered MGW, the kinetic energy of the free carriers, and the magnetic energy in a quasistatic magnetic field created in the hot spot by the TI.
+The FCs generated in the hot spot are accelerated by the electromagnetic fields of the MGW during the TI, leading to the formation of quasistatic currents that circulate within the hot spot and persist after the TI.
+Consequently, the resonantly enhanced time-varying AC magnetic field of the MGW is efficiently rectified, yielding a quasistatic magnetic field localized in the hot spot.
+Remarkably, even when the effect of electron scattering losses is considered, this rectified quasistatic magnetic field persists for several scattering times after the TI.